 Dr. Ralph Edward Hughes has served as Conductor of the Sacramento Master Singers since 1986.
 His leadership during this period has generated increased recognition for the group’s high performance standards, innovative programming and interest in serving the community.
 This growth is evidenced by the numerous invitations extended to these singers to perform and by the tremendous increase in audience.
 Dr. Hughes’ direction has helped fulfill the community’s need for a professional-caliber chamber choir.

 Ralph Hughes received his Bachelor’s Degree and teaching credential from California State University, Sacramento in 1983.
-He taught music and drama for seven years at Bella Vista High School in Fair Oaks and, since 1990, he has taught choir, voice and piano at American River College.
+He taught music and drama for seven years at Bella Vista High School in Fair Oaks and, from 1990 to 2021, he taught choir, voice and piano at American River College.
 He was awarded his Master’s Degree in Choral Conducting from CSUS in December 1992 and his Doctoral Degree in Conducting in 2002 from the University of South Carolina.

 Ralph Hughes is a member of the California Music Educators Association, the American Choral Director’s Association, and the International Federation for Choral Music.
 In 1995, he was recognized as “Outstanding Music Educator of the Year” by the California Music Educators Association Capitol Section.

 Emily began singing with the Sacramento Master Singers in 2009, three years after moving to California from her hometown in upstate New York.
 While in NYS, she earned her Bachelor of Music in Music Education from the Crane School of Music and her Master of Music in Choral Conducting from Binghamton University.
-Emily has enjoyed her experiences conducting various college and university groups, but she finds nothing can surpass the feeling of being one voice surrounded by so many others, striving together, to create magic.
+Emily has enjoyed her experiences conducting various college and community groups, but she finds nothing can surpass the feeling of actually being one of many voices striving together to create magic.
 She feels incredibly fortunate to be a part of SMS as both soprano section leader and assistant director, and she continues to marvel at the consistently high caliber of the group.

-Caroline Firman joined the Sacramento Master Singers as an alto in the Fall of 2015.
+Caroline Firman joined the Sacramento Master Singers in 2015.
 With a passion for the arts as both a performer and administrator, Caroline holds her BA in Music from UC Davis and a Master’s degree in Curriculum and Instruction with an emphasis in Arts Education from California State University Sacramento.
 Caroline worked for six years in a variety of roles at the Association of California Symphony Orchestras (ACSO) and returned in 2016 as a contractor to manage the organization’s Annual Conference.
-She holds a full-time job as a program manager for an urban sustainability nonprofit as well as freelances for artist managers, classical music bloggers and other arts leaders.
-Caroline is married with two small children who also show a great love for music.
+She holds a full-time job as Events and Programs Manager for the Department of Viticulture & Enology at UC Davis.

-Carol joined the Camelia Concert Chorale in 1984.
-She recounts that “the group name changed to the Sacramento Master Singers in 1984 on a night when I had missed rehearsal.
-It was rather odd to arrive at my next rehearsal to find out the name was entirely different!”
-Thus began her seven years as a leader of the SMS alto section and frequent soloist in SMS concerts.
+Carol joined the Camelia Concert Chorale in 1984, then under the baton of Ken Winters, shortly before the group changed its name to the Sacramento Master Singers.
 She is a retired music educator with a Bachelor of Arts degree in vocal performance and a Master of Arts in education.
 Her studies focused on opera, but her first love has continued to be choral music.
-Carol’s numerous experiences as a soloist and choral singer include performances under Roger Wagner in the Southern California Honor Choir and under Seiji Okawa and Edo de Waart with the San Francisco Symphony Chorus.
+Carol’s numerous experiences as a soloist and choral singer include performances under Roger Wagner in the Southern California Honor Choir, and under Seiji Okawa and Edo de Waart with the San Francisco Symphony Chorus.

-Carol is married with a son who recently graduated from college.
-In her retirement, Carol has returned to sing with the Sacramento Master Singers.
+In her retirement, Carol returned to sing with the Sacramento Master Singers for a decade and retired from singing in 2022.
 Carol’s many years as a choral singer, including her time with SMS, help her to provide insightful feedback and guidance as a Governing Board Member.

 Lynn Stevens began her choral music career while a student at the University of Southern California.
 She sang professionally and toured internationally with the Ray Coniff Singers, singing in concert with the Norman Luboff Choir, and later performed and recorded with the Carpenters.